 Each country as category group consists of the followings:

-Categories by check levels are not present in a freshly installed Compliance Checker.
-Its local administrator has to create check levels according to the local needs.
-Logging in as administrator, new check levels can be created by selecting the required categories one-by-one and / or by selecting the already present countries or user defined check levels.
-Modifying or deleting the already existing user defined check levels is also possible as administrator.
+Categories by category groups are not present in a freshly installed Compliance Checker.
+The administrator can create category groups according to their local needs.
+Logging in as administrator, new category groups can be created by selecting the required categories one-by-one and/or the category groups.
+Modifying or deleting the already existing user defined category groups is also possible as administrator.

-Two modes are offered for the user to select the regulation categories which are needed for the actual compliance checking: categories can be chosen by countries or by check levels.
+Two modes are offered for the user to select the regulation categories which are needed for the actual compliance checking: categories can be chosen by countries or by category groups.

-If you want to select the categories by check levels, click on the Switch to available check levels button.
+If you want to select the categories by predefined category groups, click on the Switch to available category groups button.

-Here you can narrow down your search to the check levels of interest.
-By default, no check levels are selected and the check will run against all categories.
+Here you can narrow down your search to the predefined category groups of interest.
+By default, no category groups are selected and the check will run against all countries.

 If you select a check level, the check will run only against the categories specified by that level.
 When you select multiple levels, then categories specified in more than one level will be checked only once.

-The available check levels can be set and modified only by the admin.
+The available category groups can be set and modified only by the admin.

 If you want to select the categories by countries, click on the Switch to available countries button.

-Switching between available countries and available check levels will reset their default settings.
+Switching between available countries and available category groups will reset their default settings.

 You may choose from a set of various fields to show in your result table.
 You can tick these options, the changes take effect immediately.